Thinking about collecting milk glass or just getting started? Learn a few basics you can put to the test on your next visit to the thrift shop!

 This is where it gets complicated and requires more experience.

 To spot a genuine antique (1960s or earlier), hold a piece up to the sunlight (a window or outdoors) and look for a halo of iridescent reds, greens and blues, otherwise known as the “Ring of Fire” (you’ll know it when you see it).
 Some milk glass does not have this effect, however, so don’t rule it out.
 (See, it’s confusing!)

-Milk glass should have a silky texture.
+Milk glass should have a silky smooth texture.
 If it appears grainy, it’s probably a newer version.

 Many milk glass pieces have markings on the bottom, such as the company name or numbers, so you can use that information to look it up.
 There are also certain patterns, including hobnail (one of my favourites), daisy, holly or stars that can determine the maker and era.
 Be wary of reproductions, as some factories use old moulds that can look like authentic pieces.
 If you’re only paying a minimal amount and you like the way it looks, I say go for it!